project-imas/about/README.md

 iMAS Custom Security Controls
 =============================

 iMAS is researching both static and dynmaic security defense in the form of custom iOS security controls.
-Currently 3 components are available to the open source community:<p>
+Currently 3 components are available to the open source community:
-     1. *Secure Foundation Control*
+     - *Secure Foundation Control*
         Cipherlib, crypto manager, keychain crypto
-     2. *AppPassword Control*
+     - *AppPassword Control*
         Allows custom iOS user authentication mechanism
-     3. *PasscodeCheck Control*
+     - *PasscodeCheck Control*
         Allows an application to verify if an iOS passcode has been set and what complexity.
 Based on this, an application can programtically decide to execute fully or in a degraded state given this system evidence

 Each are available in an iMAS github repo.